imashen/docker-aio/README.md

 ### Example Methods for Replacing Mirror Sources
 #### Method 1: Modify Docker Configuration File

+> Note: In the new version, the configuration file is no longer named daemon.json, but instead it is called daemon.conf.
+Please make adjustments according to the actual version to avoid encountering issues.
+> If you do not make the necessary changes, you may face the following error:
+> ```
+> Job for docker.service failed because the control process exited with error code.
+> See "systemctl status docker.service" and "journalctl -xeu docker.service" for details.
+> ```

 1.Edit the Docker configuration file:
 Open the Docker configuration file (usually located at /etc/docker/daemon.json):
 ```bash